 Foam Buster – For Foaming Filaments

+You can reduce foam in wastewater facilities.
 When grease, emulsions and petroleum hydrocarbons have created a feast for foam causing filaments in your process, reach for Foam Buster.
-Microthrix parvicella, Nocardia and Gordonia amare thrive and outcompete your good bacteria when they have abundant nutrient sources, creating fatty acid by-products and buoyant fatty cell wall (visible foam).
+Microthrix parvicella, Nocardia and Gordonia amare thrive and outcompete your good bacteria when they have abundant nutrient sources, creating fatty acid by-products and a buoyant fatty cell wall (visible foam).
 The solution is two-fold: stimulate floc-forming bacteria to degrade the food source and enable bacteria to outcompete the foam-causing filaments.

 How and Why is Foam Buster Different?